sutta » dn » Dīgha Nikāya 21

 Evaṁ paṭipanno kho, devānaminda, bhikkhu papañcasaññāsaṅkhānirodhasāruppagāminiṁ paṭipadaṁ paṭipanno hotī”ti.

-That’s how a mendicant fittingly practices for the cessation of judgements that emerge from the proliferation of perceptions.”
+That’s how a mendicant fittingly practices for the cessation of judgments driven by the proliferation of perceptions.”

 Itthaṁ bhagavā sakkassa devānamindassa pañhaṁ puṭṭho byākāsi.